awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/4-nginx/_index.en.md

 curl localhost:8080
 ```

-You should see the Unishop front-end application HTML returned to you from the S3 website endpoint in the primary region, **us-east-1**.
+You should see the Unishop front-end application HTML returned to you from the S3 website endpoint in the primary region, **N. Virginia (us-east-1)**.

 ### Secondary Region